Mario5Gray/spring-dependency-injection/README.md

 sliver of glass with some haptic motors and touch sensors to 'feel' our fingertips on virtual buttons.

 It is up to the developer to decide how a telephone interacts with its buttons, be it metal, plastic, glass or even exposed contacts.
-Dependency Injection represents the collaboration of buttons to telephone; thus, the telephone depends on buttons - buttons are a dependency of the telephone - but not the other way around.
+Dependency Injection represents the collaboration of organizing buttons to telephone; thus, the telephone depends on buttons - buttons are a dependency of the telephone - but not the other way around.

 In Hollwood we call this idea 'dont call us, we'll call you'.
 It means that DI ultimately resolves when an object is ready by collecting it's dependencies, and all it's dependencies dependencies Until the full